 Once a company makes the decision to migrate to a data center, they should work closely with the data center staff to develop a migration plan.
 The data center staff can assist with every part of the migration process.
 By following certain steps, a business can ensure a successful data center migration.
 These steps may vary slightly, but they generally follow a certain order.

-Step 4: Depending on the space, a company chooses their power options and the data center can then customize the power plan.
+Depending on the space, a company chooses its power options and the data center can then customize the power plan.
 Examine the different ways to increase power efficiencies and decrease energy costs.